+PUMP2 TIME 0-999999 Hours Indicates how many hours the HeatNet control has accumulated on pump 2.
+ALWAYS ENABLED OFF ON/OFF ON = Pump never shuts off.
+Used when there is only 1 system pump in the system.
 OVERRIDE ENABLED IN WARM WEATHER SHUTDOWN OFF ON/OFF Priority mode for the system pump while in Warm Weather Shutdown.
 ON: The system pump is allowed to run in WWS when the OR OVR override input is closed.
 When set to OFF, the system pump will not come on while in WWS with the OR OVR override input closed.
-Enabling this feature disables the SUMMER PUMP JOG. - Local Pum qr DELTA TEMPERATURE ENABLED OFF ON: Use Delta temperature to shut pump off when temperature across boiler is less than DELTA TEMP setting.
+Enabling this feature disables the SUMMER PUMP JOG.

+\ DELTA TEMPERATURE ENABLED OFF ON: Use Delta temperature to shut pump off when temperature across boiler is less than DELTA TEMP setting.
 DELTA TEMPERATURE 10 °F 2 - 50 °F POST PURGE TIME 2 minutes 1-60 Minutes Time in minutes to keep local circ. pump on after boiler stops ALWAYS ENABLED OFF Pump never shuts off.
-LOCAL PUMP VFD OFF ON/OFF ON: Outputs a 0-10VDC or 4-20mA signal from J4 pins 1 & 5 that is proportional to the fire rate of the boiler.
-Connect to a VFD controlling a Local pump.
+LOCAL PUMP VFD OFF ON/OFF This feature allows the boiler modulation to be linearly mapped to a $0-10V/4-20mA$ signal on the VFD Local Pump Output (J4.1+, J4.5-).
+There are also specific outputs for pump pre-purge and post purge speeds.
+Previous versions mapped the output directly to the modulation (20% = 2V/7.2mA, 100% = 10V/20mA).
+To access this feature, open the Local Pump Settings Dialog by pressing the Local Pump Icon on the Main Screen OR the Local Pump Button in the menus.
 FLOW PROVE 10 Seconds 10-240 Seconds This is an adjustable flow proving time to allow slower valves to open before proving flow.
 MASTER PUMP/VALVE REMAINS ON OFF ON/OFF ON: The Master boiler will keep its pump/valve on when no boilers are running.
 Prevents deadheading the system flow.